MathiasGilson/LightHouse/README.md

 ## Backend

 We use heroku to serve the logic of the app and a scheduled job run it for a list of famous frameworks to speedup the loading time.
 It generates a js files containing the lists of repos for these frameworks and stores it in the github repo.
-It's a hacky way to store data without paying.
+It's a hacky way to store data without paying but it works.
-Once again we're poor.

 ## How does it works ?